Vegetarian chickpea lasagna Bolognese

 Instructions

-In a blender combine the tomatoes, chickpeas, parsley and basil.
+• Make the chickpea bolognese: In a blender combine the tomatoes, chickpeas and parsley (and basil, if using).
 Pulse until the chickpeas are crushed and crumbly, but not completely mashed.
 You want the sauce to have texture.

-7. Let the béchamel cook for about 5 minutes, keep on stirring.
+• Keep stirring and cook the sauce for about 5 minutes, until it thickens but is still spreadable.
 Season it with salt, nutmeg and few grinds of black pepper.
+Remove from heat.

-Put 4 pasta sheets into the pot with hot water.
+• Put pasta sheets into the pot with hot water for at least 60 seconds.
 This will soften them and make them easier to handle.
-(After about 30-60 seconds take them out. )

-12. Bake for another 10 minutes until the cheese is completely melted and bubbly.
+• Remove lasagna from the oven and add the mozzarella and a sprinkle of parsley.
+Bake for another 10 minutes or until the cheese is completely melted and bubbly.

 Notes

 To test if the pasta is cooked, use a cake tester or sharp thin knife and pierce the lasagna all to the bottom of the pan.
 If the knife slides in, all the sheets are cooked.
-If they’re still raw, you’ll know immediately.
+If they’re still raw, you’ll know immediately as you’ll feel the resistance of trying to slide a tester in.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.